Luffy110/k8s-studies/source-code-analysis/client-go.md

     return sharedIndexInformer
 }

-// `*sharedIndexInformer` implements SharedIndexInformer and has three
-// main components.
-One is an indexed local cache, `indexer Indexer`.
-// The second main component is a Controller that pulls
-// objects/notifications using the ListerWatcher and pushes them into
-// a DeltaFIFO --- whose knownObjects is the informer's local cache
-// --- while concurrently Popping Deltas values from that fifo and
-// processing them with `sharedIndexInformer::HandleDeltas`.
-Each
-// invocation of HandleDeltas, which is done with the fifo's lock
-// held, processes each Delta in turn.
-For each Delta this both
-// updates the local cache and stuffs the relevant notification into
-// the sharedProcessor.
-The third main component is that
-// sharedProcessor, which is responsible for relaying those
-// notifications to each of the informer's clients. type sharedIndexInformer struct {
+type sharedIndexInformer struct {
     indexer    Indexer
     controller Controller

     processor             *sharedProcessor
-    cacheMutationDetector MutationDetector

     listerWatcher ListerWatcher

-    // objectType is an example object of the type this informer is
-    // expected to handle.
-Only the type needs to be right, except
-    // that when that is `unstructured.Unstructured` the object's
-    // `"apiVersion"` and `"kind"` must also be right. objectType runtime.Object

-    // resyncCheckPeriod is how often we want the reflector's resync timer to fire so it can call
-    // shouldResync to check if any of our listeners need a resync. resyncCheckPeriod time.Duration
-    // defaultEventHandlerResyncPeriod is the default resync period for any handlers added via
-    // AddEventHandler (i.e. they don't specify one and just want to use the shared informer's default
-    // value).
-    defaultEventHandlerResyncPeriod time.Duration
-    // clock allows for testability
-    clock clock.Clock

-    started, stopped bool
-    startedLock      sync.Mutex

-    // blockDeltas gives a way to stop all event distribution so that a late event handler
-    // can safely join the shared informer. blockDeltas sync.Mutex
 }

 func (s *sharedIndexInformer) Run(stopCh <-chan struct{}) {